funvill/funvill.github.io/_posts/2017-01-16-notes-from-january_2017.md

 ---
-title: Notes from January 2017
+title: "Notes from January 2017"
 date: 2017-01-16 00:01:00
+categories:
-categories: bookmarks
+- bookmarks
 toc: true
+slug: notes-from-january_2017

 ---

 Some of the things that I have found interesting in January 2017.